 - How much money do you need to run or grow your business?

-You might consider waiting until you’re done with the other sections of your business plan to craft your executive summary.
+Consider waiting until you’re done writing a business plan to craft your executive summary.
 For some, summarizing is easier than expanding.

 2. Company description